Richard1688Sun/Richard1688Sun/README.md

 <h1 align="center">About Me</h1>

-I am a second year Computer Engineering student at UBC with interests in andriod development and software development.
+I am a second-year Computer Engineering student at UBC with interests in android development and software development.

 <h3>Things I code with</h3>
 <p>